National Museum Belgrade – Yugoslav Modern Art

 YUGOSLAV MODERN ART

 Undoubtedly, all this is very interesting to see.
-Personally, I am not a big fan of the modern art.
-But at the same time, just because I don’t like it very much, I can’t deny its existence.
+Personally, I am not a big fan of modern art.
+But, at the same time, just because I don’t like it very much, I shouldn’t ignore it.

-It also makes no sense to ignore it.
 Rather, it makes sense to get familiar with it at least in the broadest sense.
-After all, modern art is art of an era in which we live.
+After all, modern art is art of the era in which we live.
 Artists are trying to tell us something, in the way they see the world around us.

 Back to Serbia